Section 2408. Steel Structures

 a) After erection, repair and repaint paint damage due to transportation, handling, or construction activities.
 Use an approved zinc rich epoxy paint listed in Materials I.M.
 482.02, Appendix C, for repairing primer, priming un-galvanized fasteners, and any coating damage to galvanized fasteners.

 b) Ensure areas to be repaired and repainted are clean, dry, and free from grease, oil, corrosion products, and other detrimental materials.
-Do not apply paint to surfaces unless they are free from moisture or frost.
+Do not apply paint to surfaces unless they are free from moisture or frost and conform to the paint manufacturer’s requirements for environmental conditions.
 Follow the paint manufacturer's recommendations for repair.

 c) When designated by the contract documents, include a field applied waterborne acrylic topcoat.